falcon-candidate/backend-challenge/README.md

 # Limitations

 The current implementation can benefit from several additional improvements.
 Unfortunately, I didn't get to implement these.
 I've documented several improvement ideas as issues on Github.
-I'm also listing the issues here:

-- Improve exception handling, in particular supply more informative error messages to clients that post invalid palindrome queries
-- Use SockJS to work with browsers without Websocket support
-- Use Pageable for GET endpoint
-- Improve/ extends tests (see GitHub for more on this)

 # Environment